This blog post will provide you with a comprehensive data science roadmap that can aid your learning, helping you succeed in a world loaded with data.

 Step 6: Prepare for a data science interview

 You need to know all those key data science concepts that can help you ace your interviews.
 With these 101 Data Science Interview Questions.
-Answers, and Key Concepts you can prep up yourself for the interviews.
+Answers, and Key Concepts you can prepare yourself for the interviews.

 Step 7: Take a look at a typical data scientist’s job